babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 1. How many worker threads should my producers (or consumers) have?
 2. How many topics should my producers send to?
-2. How many paritions should my topics have?
+2. How many partitions should my topics have?
 3. Should I enable compression?
 If so, should I use the gzip, snappy, or lz4 codec?
 4. How long should my producers wait to allow other records to be sent so that the sends can be batched together?
 5. How large should I make those batches?
 6. What's the smallest virtual machine configuration that I can use to achieve my real-time throughput requirements?

-(By the way, from my experience I found that the first three factors are the most significant - number of threads per producer, number of topics they send to, and the number of paritions in each topic.
+(By the way, from my experience I found that the first three factors are the most significant - number of threads per producer, number of topics they send to, and the number of partitions in each topic.
 I didn't spend much time optimizing the parameters for batching, but my instinct tells me they don't matter as much).

 One method of tuning these parameters is to just run a series of incremental unit tests designed to measure throughput over a range of values for a single parameter.
 JUnit provides an excellent means of performing parameterized unit tests.